Fiti-git/AAS/read.md

 # AAS Django Project

-This is a Django-based web application.
+This is a Django-based web application Nice.

 ## Setup